hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 be in a Hazelcast map or another structure and have to be accessed by their own API after the job is done.

-### Deploying the Resource
+### Deploying the resources

 If the Jet cluster has not been started with all the job's computation code already on the classpath, you have to deploy the code together with the Job instance:

 ```java
 JobConfig config = new JobConfig();